2024 Saudi Arabian Grand Prix – Getting Around Guide

 Flights to Saudi Arabia

-Jeddah’s international airport, which is located in the north of the city, offers direct flights to many cities in the Middle East, Europe, Asia, and the Americas.
-Jeddah airport is a major hub for Saudi Arabia, with it being the Kingdom’s flag-carrying airline.
+Jeddah’s international airport, King Abdulaziz International Airport is located around 35.0 km (21.7 mi) north of Jeddah’s centre and 15.0 km (9.3 mi) from Jeddah Corniche Circuit.
+Jeddah airport is a major hub for Saudi Arabia, with it being the Kingdom’s flag-carrying airline, offering direct flights to many cities in the Middle East, Europe, Asia, and the Americas.
 You can also connect via regional hubs with popular Middle Eastern airlines such as Emirates, Qatar Airways, and Etihad Airways.

-King Abdulaziz International Airport is around 35 km north of Jeddah’s centre and just 15km from the Jeddah Corniche Circuit.
-The easiest way to get from the airport to the circuit of the centre of Jeddah is via taxi or Uber, though cheap public buses run by SAPTCO are available and select hotels offer private transfers.
+The easiest way to get from the airport to the circuit or the centre of Jeddah is via taxi or Uber, though cheap public buses run by SAPTCO are available and select hotels offer private transfers.

 As the second-largest city in Saudi Arabia, Jeddah has a good choice of hotels to suit all budgets.
 The north side of the city, where the Jeddah Corniche Circuit is located, has the largest concentration of hotels, though the selection within walking distance to the circuit is limited.
 As always, it pays to reserve early due to the high demand on race weekend.